Experienced Louisville Construction Accident Lawyer

 IN ADDITION, CONSTRUCTION WORKERS MAY ALSO BE HARMED IN A VARIETY OF OTHER ACCIDENTS:

 - Logging accidents

 - Scaffolding collapses

 - Defective equipment

 COMMON INJURIES SUSTAINED IN THIS FIELD INCLUDE:

 It is important to understand that the legal aspects of construction accidents and injuries are different than in other work environments and industries.
-A Kentucky personal injury attorney with specific experience working with construction accidents can help you understand your options for legal action, and guide you toward your best strategies for securing the compensation that you need.
+Our Louisville construction accident attorney with specific experience working with construction accidents can help you understand your options for legal action, and guide you toward your best strategies for securing the compensation that you need.

 Other Louisville Workplace Accidents & On-The-Job Accidents

 While many people are familiar with the dangers of working on a construction site or around heavy machinery, fewer people know that workplace accidents can happen anywhere.
 In fact, it is extremely common for workers to be injured, even when working sedentary jobs in traditional offices.
 Our Louisville workplace accident attorney is very knowledgeable about these injuries.